adkim147/Git_Portable_for_Dummies/README.md

 ### Add your newly created SSH Key to your Github account

-copy the SSH key to your clipboard
+Copy the SSH key to your clipboard (key can be found at Data/home/.ssh/id_rsa.pub)

 Open [Github](https://github.com/)